damianj/ACE-RESTful/README.md

 ### Testing

 You can quickly test out API endpoints via the PowerShell by starting up Adept ACE, connecting to the robot, and starting the application and clicking 'START'.
-After these you can use the PowerShell command below as a template to test out your API endpoints.
+After these steps you can use the PowerShell command below as a template to test out your API endpoints.

 ```powershell